 Lecturer (Semester 1)

 Professor Robert Aldred (room 221A)

 Lectures (Semester 1)

-Monday and Wednesday at 12 noon
+Monday, Wednesday and alternate Fridays at 12 noon

 Attendance at tutorials is voluntary.
 An open system operates: tutorial classes run for up to 10 hours per week (depending on demand), and students may attend as many as they need to and are able to.

 Five computer Skills Tests make up 20% of your final mark.
 The other 80% comes from a mix of your final exam mark and the assignment mark which is based solely on the ten marked weekly assignments.

 You can check your marks by clicking on the Resources link at the top of this page.